-Over the past few decades, voter suppression and voter list purging have stealthily disenfranchised millions of citizens.
-Since 2017 we have been registering and turning out under-represented voters in Virginia, Alabama, Georgia, Florida, Mississippi, Texas and Arizona.
-In 2018 we saw massive voter suppression in Georgia, Texas, and North Carolina, with voter registration forms destroyed, or not accepted.
+Since 2017 they have been registering and turning out under-represented voters in Virginia, Alabama, Georgia, Florida, Mississippi, Texas and Arizona.
+2018 saw massive voter suppression in Georgia, Texas, and North Carolina, with voter registration forms destroyed, or not accepted.
 (See Voter Suppression for details.)